-For those who qualify for TRA benefits, their eligibility for Basic TRA benefits is the 104-week period beginning with the first week, which follows the week of their most recent total separation within the certification period.
+For those who qualify for TRA benefits, their eligibility for Basic TRA benefits is the 104-week period (or, in the case of an adversely affected worker who requires a program of prerequisite education or remedial education in order to complete training approved for the worker, the 130-week period) beginning with the first week, which follows the week of their most recent total separation within the certification period.
 This does not mean the individual receives TRA benefits for 104 weeks.
-The maximum amount of TRA benefits an individual may receive during this period, is limited to 52 times their weekly TRA amount minus all UI benefits (including federal extended unemployment compensation), which they were entitled to receive.
+The maximum amount of TRA benefits an individual may receive during this period is limited to 52 times their weekly TRA amount minus all UI benefits (including federal extended unemployment compensation) which they were entitled to receive.